legionboard/api/install/english.md

 *This is the English version of the installation guide.
 Other available languages are: [Deutsch](german.md)*

+**Deprecation notice: As of March 2019,
+LegionBoard is officially declared end of life.
+There won't be any further development and schools should not consider start using it.**

 This document will guide you through the installation of LegionBoard Heart.
 You can find the online version on [GitLab](https://gitlab.com/legionboard/heart/blob/master/install/english.md) and